 Use the 'Advanced edit' option in the dropdown in the upper right corner or by right-clicking the chart.
 Then, change the data range on the 'Chart types' tab and click 'Update'.

-Selecting a data range in Google Sheets can be straightforward, but Sourcetable takes it a step further by making these tasks effortless with AI.
+Selecting a data range in Google Sheets can be complex and time-consuming, but Sourcetable offers a simpler solution.